 GnRH agonists work by "turning off" the ovaries, causing a temporary and reversible menopause.
 If you are scheduled to have your fibroids removed surgically, your doctor might recommend that you first use GnRH agonists for 3 to 6 months to shrink the fibroids, which can make them easier to remove.
 This treatment is not routinely recommended for longer than six months in a row due to the risk of thinning bones when used for long periods of time.
 However, once the medication shrinks the fibroids, the medicine can be continued long-term, as long as low doses of estrogen and progestin are added to protect the bones.
 GnRH agonists do not work immediately.
 They first cause an increase in ovarian hormones that can cause an increase in symptoms for the first few weeks.
 This “flare” can be a problem for women with heavy bleeding who are severely anemic.

-SURGICAL FIBROID TREATMENT
+SURGICAL OR INTERVENTIONAL FIBROID TREATMENT

-- You have fibroid-related heavy menstrual bleeding, pain, or pressure that does not get better with medical treatments
+●You have fibroid-related heavy menstrual bleeding, pain, or pressure that does not get better with medical treatments

 Myomectomy — Myomectomy is a surgery done to remove fibroids which can reduce both bleeding and size related symptoms.
 Most women who have myomectomy are able to have children afterwards.
 However, there is a risk that fibroids will come back after myomectomy; between 10 and 25 percent of women who have myomectomy will need a second fibroid surgery.
 For this reason, myomectomy is not the best choice for women who do not want future pregnancies.

-There are several ways to perform myomectomy; the "best" way depends on where your fibroids are located and the size and number of fibroids (see "Prolapsed uterine leiomyoma (fibroid)" and "Abdominal myomectomy").
+There are several ways to perform myomectomy; the "best" way depends on where your fibroids are located and the size and number of fibroids.
+(See "Prolapsed uterine leiomyoma (fibroid)" and "Abdominal myomectomy".)

-- Abdominal myomectomy — This surgery requires an incision (cut) in the lower stomach to remove the fibroids.
+●Abdominal myomectomy – This surgery requires an incision (cut) in the lower stomach to remove the fibroids.

 Endometrial ablation — Endometrial ablation destroys the lining of the uterus.
 The treatment does not shrink the fibroid(s) but can help to decrease heavy menstrual bleeding caused by fibroids.
 In fact, some women who have endometrial ablation stop having menstrual periods.

-To minimize pain after the treatment, most women stay in the hospital overnight.
 Pregnancy is not usually recommended after uterine artery embolization, although it is possible to become pregnant.
 Some form of birth control is recommended if you do not want to become pregnant.